Paul César Helleu: Biography

-On his second trip to the United States in 1912, Helleu was awarded the commission to design was the ceiling decoration in New York City's Grand Central Terminal.
+On his second trip to the United States in 1912, Helleu was awarded the commission to design the ceiling decoration in New York City's Grand Central Terminal.
 He decided on a mural of a blue-green night sky covered by the starry signs of the zodiac that cross the Milky Way.
 Although the astrological design was widely admired, the ceiling was covered in the 1930s.
 It was completely restored in 1998.

 Helleu made his last trip to New York City in 1920 for an exhibition of his work, but he realized that the Belle Époque was over.
 He felt out of touch, and shortly after his return to France, he destroyed nearly all of his copper plates and retired to family life.
 While planning for a new exhibition with Jean-Louis Forain, he died in 1927 at age 67 of peritonitis following surgery in Paris.

 Among many of his friends was Coco Chanel, who chose beige as her signature colour upon on his advice—the colour of the sand on the beach of Biarritz in early morning.
 Both his son Jean Helleu and his grandson Jacques Helleu became artistic directors for Parfums Chanel.

+An online Catalogue raisonné providing an overview of his work is under development by L'association Les Amis de Paul-César Helleu.